Ng\^o support theorem and polarizability of quasi-projective commutative group schemes: Introduction

-In Section \ref{S constr polariz} we explain the construction of the polarization associated with a line bundle.
+In Section \ref{S constr polariz}, we explain the construction of the polarization associated with a line bundle.
 The special absolute case of complex abelian varieties is studied in Section \ref{abel var}.
-The general absolute case is explained Section \ref{absolute case}.
-The reduction to the absolute case is explained in Section \ref{end proof}.
-There one will find the proof of \cref{t main th} and \cref{cor HK}.
+The general absolute case is explained in Section \ref{absolute case}.
+The reduction to the absolute case is explained in Section \ref{end proof}, where one will also find the proofs of \cref{t main th} and \cref{cor HK}.
+In \cref{S l-adic}, we explain how to modify the arguments in order to extend the results from complex bases to general schemes.